StefanBjornander/Fullstack/README.md

 ## Bank Applications in PHP

-The bank application holds a bank system, where it is possible to add, edit and remove customers, add accounts, and deposit and withdraw money.
-The application communicates with a MySQL database, where the SQL commands are written in plain text.
+The bank application holds a bank system, that communicates with a SQL database, where we can add, edit and remove customers, add and remove their accounts, deposit and withdraw money, and view the accounts' history.

-The application comes in several variants.

 ### Bank_PHP_Text